And it doesn’t entail using anything gooey or creamy or sticky

 If you’ve ever had a hairless baby with cradle cap, it can be a buzzkill.
 Cute little yummy thing, smile that makes you melt, big flashlight eyes…but then that scaly scalp.
 How can something so perfect have that flaky stuff on his head?

 In the past, whenever I’d spot cradle cap on a nephew, I’d be the aunt that gets them out pronto.
-A couple of weeks ago, when I spotted cradle cap under my daughter’s hair…I wasn’t dismayed at all.
-I’d get that out pronto.
+When I spotted cradle cap under my daughter’s hair…I wasn’t dismayed at all.

 My little trick doesn’t entail putting anything gooey on baby’s head.
 I’ve seen websites tout solutions like rubbing something on the scalp and washing it off the next day.
 Eh, no thanks.